MagicPhase/AutoInflate/README.md

 byte tempVar = 0;
 ```

 Fifth, add the number of elements of the new temp page to constrain the encoder behavior.
 We are adding only two elements to this page so we change the 11th position of 'PageElements[11]' from 0 to 2.
+The zeroth element is a back function by default in the sub-config menus.
 The page order is as follows: BLANK, MainPage, ConfigPage, Profile, Hug, AirSYS, Motion, Config, WIFI, -----, (NEW TEMP PAGE).

 ```
 int PageElements[11] = {0, 3, 8, 6, 4, 5, 0, 3, 0, 0, 2};
 ```

 Sixth, add the correct 'Preferences' entry to the 'storedData()' function to store in flash.
-In the 'storedData()' function, change the case 10 executing to this...
+In the 'storedData()' function, change the case 10 (page number 10) execution to this...

 ```
 case 10: